(1).webp)

-The biggest threat to SaaS is software that no longer needs users, a.k.a.
-AI agents.
+The biggest threat to SaaS is software that no longer needs users, also known as AI agents.

 For decades, SaaS platforms competed on better features, dashboards, and workflows.
 But AI agents are changing the rules.
 Instead of requiring users to navigate software step by step, agentic AI can understand goals, use tools, and complete tasks across applications with minimal human input.